Bobby Kimball: Career success

-In 1974, Kimball moved from Louisiana to Los Angeles, California to pursue a full-time music career.
-In California, he joined three members of Three Dog Night, Floyd Sneed, Joe Schermie, and Michael Allsup to form a band called S.S.
+In 1974, Kimball moved from Louisiana to Los Angeles, California, to pursue a full-time music career.
+In California, he joined three members of Three Dog Night, Floyd Sneed, Joe Schermie, and Michael Allsup, to form a band called S.S.
 Fools.
 They released one album on CBS Records, which was considered a commercial failure, causing the band to be dropped from their label and to split up within a year and a half.
 In 1976, David Paich and Jeff Porcaro asked Kimball to join them with three other session musicians, who would eventually form Toto.
-He submitted a self-penned audition song for the band: "You Are the Flower", which he had written for his daughter and was later included on Toto's debut album.
+He submitted a self-penned audition song for the band, "You Are the Flower", which he had written for his daughter and was later included on Toto's debut album.
 Paich and Porcaro were impressed by Kimball's bluesy vocal style and offered him the job of vocalist and songwriter.
 The pair liked Kimball's ability to sing in an R&B style and to fuse it with hard rock and jazz, which was characteristic and attributed to his Louisiana origins.

 Kimball performed on the first four studio albums by Toto.
 He was asked to leave the band in 1984 during the sessions for the Isolation album.
 In the late 1990s, on good terms with his former bandmates, Kimball was asked to rejoin Toto, which he accepted.

-A longstanding urban legend holds that the band named itself 'Toto' after Kimball's "real" name, "Robert Toteaux."
-This story was an in-joke perpetuated by Toto's original bassist, David Hungate - due to Kimball's home-state of Louisiana and his Cajun heritage.
-According to Toto guitarist Steve Lukather, the real reason for this choice of band name was that Toto was "Just a really simple (unpretentious) name: easy to remember and easily identifiable, in any language."
+A longstanding urban legend holds that the band named itself "Toto" after Kimball's "real" name, "Robert Toteaux."
+This story was an in-joke perpetuated by Toto's original bassist, David Hungate, due to Kimball's home state of Louisiana and his Cajun heritage.
+According to Toto guitarist Steve Lukather, the real reason for the choice of band name was that Toto was "[j]ust a really simple (unpretentious) name: easy to remember and easily identifiable, in any language."

 After Toto

-After splitting from Toto in 1984, Bobby Kimball relocated to Germany for a solo career under producer Frank Farian of the Far Corporation.
+After splitting from Toto in 1984, Kimball relocated to Germany for a solo career under producer Frank Farian of the Far Corporation.

 Kimball also continued to work as a session artist, singing background vocals with a trio composed of Michael McDonald from The Doobie Brothers and Bill Champlin of Chicago.
-Kimball was nearly asked by the band to return to Toto during 1989–1990 to record songs for the band's greatest hits album, Past to Present 1977–1990, only to be replaced by singer Jean-Michel Byron (a decision said to have derived from Sony, the band's record company at the time).
-Byron was let go shortly thereafter, and guitarist-vocalist Steve Lukather took over Toto's primary lead vocal duties from 1991 to 1999.
-After leaving the band, Kimball released the live album Classic Toto Hits in late 1990, in which he performed various Toto songs from over the years.
+Toto was planning Kimball's return in 1989 for the band's greatest hits album, Past to Present 1977–1990, and even wrote and recorded a song, "Goin' Home" (which was released on Toto XX (1977–1997) in 1998.
+Toto instead recruited singer Jean-Michel Byron (a decision said to have derived from Sony, the band's record company at the time).
+Byron was let go shortly thereafter, and guitarist-vocalist Steve Lukather took over Toto's primary lead vocal duties from 1991 to 1997.
+After leaving the band, Kimball released the live album Classic Toto Hits in late 1990, on which he performed various Toto songs from over the years.
 He recorded the album with the Frankfurt Rock Orchestra.
 In 1994, Kimball released his first solo album Rise Up, featuring the single "Woodstock".